 Madrid part 3: Flamenco and history

 Marie worked on Monday, so she took me to the train that morning for a day of exploring on my own.
 Based on previous good experiences, I'd booked a free walking tour of old Madrid.
-My guide actually grew up in Kyrgyzstan, it turned out, but married the Spanish man with whom she founded the tour company.
+It did not disappoint.

 We started in a plaza famous for its history of protest, then turned into an alley that ran past the city's oldest or one of its oldest hotels, named for one of its once-desirable amenities: hairbrushes (then probably made with silver or ivory).
 I guess the merits of combing out tangles outweighed the risk of lice.
 Tatiana had perfectly timed the stop so we could later watch a nearby elaborate clock chime the half hour.
 (Later that day, I'd amaze Marie by pointing out this sight she'd passed many times but never noticed.)